-All teachers will endevour that the needs of talented, more able, and gifted and exceptionally able pupils are met.
+All teachers will work tirelessly to ensure that the needs of more and exceptionally able, gifted and talented pupils are met.
 In the optimum learning environment, such pupils will:

-- Be happy to display their ability and take risks - Be taught by those who expect excellence and not just competence - Experience stretch and challenge, sometimes to the point of finding the learning difficult - Relax and have fun - Engage in exciting intellectual discussion - Have access to learning opportunities that cater for the full range of learning styles and aptitudes - Be given appropriate praise and set challenging targets - Know that they can ask searching questions and will be given a considered response - Know that 'having a go' is more important than 'getting it right'

-• Be recognised as an individual with specific strengths and weaknesses.

-9. Provision for Talented, More Able, and Gifted and Exceptionally Able Learners
+- Be happy to display ability and take risks - Be taught by those who expect excellence and not just competence - Experience stretch and challenge, sometimes to the point of finding the learning difficult - Relax and have fun - Engage in exciting intellectual discussion - Have access to learning opportunities that cater for the full range of learning styles and aptitudes - Be given appropriate praise and set challenging targets - Know that they can ask searching questions and will be given a considered response - Know that 'having a go' is more important than 'getting it right' - Be recognised as an individual with specific strengths and weaknesses. - Provision for More and Exceptionally Able, Gifted and Talented Learners

-Beyond the taught curriculum and early entry for exams, talented, more able, and gifted and exceptionally able pupils will have a range of challenging activities as part of the co-curricular programme.
+Beyond the taught curriculum and early entry for exams, more and exceptionally able, gifted and talented pupils will have a range of challenging activities as part of the extracurricular programme.

-Subject specialists run additional sessions for talented, more able, gifted and exceptionally able pupils.
+Subject specialists run additional sessions for more able, gifted and talented pupils.

-Across the College, various strategies are employed, these include:
+Across the College, various strategies are employed to meet the needs of the most able pupils, these include:

-- Setting within core subjects: English, maths, science and Arabic - Target setting within tutor groups - Pupil-led academic tutorials - The opportunity to learn a broader range of languages, including provision for native speakers eg. French, Spanish, German, Russian, Polish - Extension and enrichment activities within lessons - Links with other schools and agencies - EPQs and HPQ - Early entry for external examinations such as GCSE and A Level - University preparation sessions - Participation in international subject-related competitions and programmes such as English, science and maths Olympiads; Model United Nations; BEBRAS; Tournament of the Minds; BSME debating; the Duke of Edinburgh Award - Additional tutoring for Oxbridge entrance, BMAT, UKCAT, LNAT and STEP will be offered
+- Setting within core subjects: English, maths, science and Arabic - Target setting within tutor groups - Pupil-led academic tutorials - The opportunity to learn a broader range of languages, including provision for native speakers eg. French, Spanish, German, Russian, Polish - Extension and enrichment activities within lessons - Links with other schools and agencies - EPQs - Early entry for external examinations such as GCSE and A Level - University preparation sessions - Participation in international subject-related competitions and programmes such as English, science and maths Olympiads; Model United Nations; BEBRAS; Tournament of the Minds and the Duke of Edinburgh Award - Additional tutoring for Oxbridge entrance, BMAT, UKCAT, LNAT and STEP will be offered. - The opportunity to participate in the Speaker's program, Speaker's Corner, Language Leaders will also be directed towards more and exceptionally able pupils.

 Subject Co- Curricular Provision

 Area

 General Extended Project Qualification

 Higher Project Qualification

 Duke of Edinburgh

 Debate House Competition

 Library support

 Sheikh Zayed Group

-Tournament of Mind

-Mini Tournament of Mind
+Speakers' Corner

+Speakers' Programme

 English Reading List

 BSME Poetry Competition

+LitFest Activities

+School Newspaper